shrutibakutra/Social-Network/README.md

 # Project Network

 *A Twitter-like social network website for making posts and following users.
+This Project is focused in both front-end and back-end.
+For django API calling, JavaScript has been used.

 Major Functionalities: